pPrecel/cloudagent/README.md

 ## Make use of it

-After installing, configuring, and starting the service process, cloudagent would fetch info from given clouds after ~60sec from start.
+After installing and starting the service process you can pass configuration to immediately say agent which clouds should he observe (read more [here](./docs/configuration-file.md)).
 To check that program is working correctly use:

 ```bash
 cloudagent state